Blackwater, Queensland: Amenities

 The Central Highlands Regional Council Library Services operates a Library in Blackwater at the Community Centre on Wey Street.

 Frank Tutungi Memorial Lions Park is on the corner of the Capricorn Highway and Mackenzie Street.
 It is named after one of the Blackwater Lions Charter Members, Frank Tutungi, who was one of the original members of the Blackwater Lions Club and was the first from Blackwater to become a District Governor.
-The park displays the flags of the 37 nationalities who have lived and worked in the town.
+The park displays the flags of the 37 nationalities of the people who formed part of the original town.

 The Blackwater branch of the Queensland Country Women's Association meets at the QCWA Hall at 1 Ardurad Road.

 Blackwater Uniting Church is at 1 Coolibah Street (23.5820°S 148.8787°E).
 It is part of the Central Queensland Presbytery.

 Fossils

 Discoveries in the Blackwater region include Bowengriphus, and Ebenaqua.

 Notable people from Blackwater

 Olympic track cyclist Anna Meares was born in Blackwater in 1983.
 In 2012, a street was named after her, when Meares Street was constructed as part of a new subdivision in the centre of Blackwater.

 Australian television personality, actor and comedian Josh Thomas was born in Blackwater in 1987, but moved with his family to Brisbane soon after.

-Australian rugby league players PJ Marsh and David Taylor both grew up in Blackwater.
+Australian rugby league players Tamika Upton, PJ Marsh and David Taylor all grew up in Blackwater.
 They have represented various teams in the National Rugby League competition.

 Wayne Denning, who established the award-winning creative agency Carbon Creative, was born in Blackwater.